top of page

 This house was built in the 1920’s.
 The bricks that were used to build the house came from the Vereeniging Brick and Tile Company.
 The company was established by Sammy Marks, a well known businessman in the Transvaal at the time.
 The steel windows and metal pressed ceilings was originated by SCAW Metals.
 The corrugated iron and roof came from ISCOR Vanderbijl Park.
 ISCOR was also established by Sammy Marks.
 The Oregon pine floors were imported from Oregon in the USA.

-Source: Article written by Eugene Viljoen in the 23rd March 2022 edition of the Heidelberg/Nigel Heraut.
+• Primary Historiography: Derived from the property feature article written by journalist Eugene Viljoen, published in the 23 March 2022 edition of the Heidelberg Nigel Heraut.